eiknujedoc/RemoteControlProject/README.md

 * This is a remote control simulation.

-This program simulates a remote control by requiring the user to power the virtual device [ON] before any other functionality is enabled.\n\n
+This program simulates a remote control by requiring the user to power the virtual device [ON] before any other functionality is enabled.
-Once the virtual device has been powered on, the buttons become enabled and return "BOOP" when pressed until the virtual device is powered [OFF]\n\n
+Once the virtual device has been powered on, the buttons become enabled and return "BOOP" when pressed until the virtual device is powered [OFF]

 #### Concepts

 * loops
-\n\n
+[line]

 * variable scope

 #### Technologies Used